Z4F1/unity-socketio-server/README.md

 ## What is used

 The client uses websockets to connect to the servers socket.io.
-To compile this node.js file into an executable, enclosejs is used.
+To compile this node.js file into an executable, enclosejs is being used.